This is a list introducing people who have contributed to important concepts and methods for going beyond:

 Cal Newport

 Ep.
-233: Escaping Your Tyrannical Inbox – Deep Questions with Cal Newport
+251: The Efficiency Trap – Deep Questions with Cal Newport

 Robert Noyce